Home > Insurance Blog > What to expect with wildfire season

 As technology has evolved, firefighters have been able to make advances in their techniques to combat wildfires.
 These include:

 Continued innovation will be paramount to reducing the risk of further devastating wildfire seasons.

 Based on past trends and current data, this year’s wildfire season will pose new challenges and will likely impact homeowners across the Pacific Northwest.
 Wildfires are known for their unpredictability and all we can know for sure is that the record-breaking heatwaves are priming the environment for a major wildfire event.
 Although firefighters are constantly learning new ways to reduce the risk and communities are doing their best to mitigate their home’s vulnerability to fire, there’s only so much that can be done.
 Wildfires are nearly unstoppable forces and there’s no way to completely protect your home or family from their effects.
 The best you can do is prepare, do your research, and rely on experts to do the rest.

-People will inevitably be displaced by wildfires, and for that Temporary Accommodations is prepared to step in and provide a place for families to live and heal while they rebuild their lives and find their new home.
+People will inevitably be displaced by wildfires, and for that Sedgwick’s temporary housing division is prepared to step in and provide a place for families to live and heal while they rebuild their lives and find their new home.

 For more information, contact Sedgwick’s temporary housing division here.